joaomilho/what-is-programming-curry-on/README.md

 Whatever programming is, it is certainly a "radical" novelty, in Dijsktra's sense <sup>24</sup>.
 This view makes it imperative for programmers to understand their trade in a deeply reflexive way.

-In the worst case scenario this kind of knowledge may help us have better answers than the following, to the question: "Do you think of yourself as a scientist or an engineer or a craftsman?
+In the worst case scenario this kind of knowledge may help us have better answers than the following to the question "Do you think of yourself as a scientist or an engineer or a craftsman?
 Or something else entirely?".
 I'm putting this answer here not to mock the author, but because I think this sad feeling is widespread in our industry and representative of many other programmer's feelings:

 > [I see myself] …definitely not [as] a scientist or engineer because those have very formal connotations.
 I don’t do a lot of math; I don’t draw blueprints; I don’t prove things. …I write a lot of screen savers…
 >